Azure/bicep/docs/spec/variables.md

 # Variables
 A `variable` declaration is used to assign a value to an identifier in the current scope.
 They can depend on resources, other variables or inputs.
 They can be assigned any valid value.

 Unlike many imperative languages, variables cannot be reassigned, and must be assigned when declared.
-A variable with the same cannot be declared more than once in the same scope.
+A variable cannot have the same name as a [parameter](./parameters.md), [resource](./resources.md), or another variable in the same scope.

-Unlike [parameters](./parameters.md) or [outputs](./outputs.md) do not require declaring the type.
-The type is instead inferred from the value of the variable.
+Unlike [parameters](./parameters.md) or [outputs](./outputs.md), variables do not require declaring the type.
+The type is inferred from the value of the variable.

 ## Examples
 The examples below cover variable declaration using hard-coded and calculated values.